ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 ```

 ## 3. Renaming variables
-We mentioned that, when destructuring objects, we needed to use the exact same variable names we declared when creating our object.
+When destructuring objects, we mentioned that we needed to use the same variable names we declared when creating our object.
 For example, the destructuring pattern below would not work:

 ##### **Code**
 ```JavaScript